jain628/SeattleAirbnb-Data-Analysis/Readme.md

 	pip install -U text blob<br>

 ### Project Motivation
-For this project, I have used the Airbnb Seattle Data (2009-2016) from Kaggle to better understand:<br>
+For this project, I have used the Airbnb Seattle Data (2009-2016) from Kaggle to better understand<br>
+Some of the Business Understanding questions which I aim to find using this dataset:
 1.Which cities in Seattle provide the highest listings.<br>
 2.What kind of properties are available in Seattle listings with a relatively high price and instant bookings.<br>
 3.How does the host deal with cancellation policies from customers?<br>